badgirlbongi/bongihub/workflow.md

 --- added search form on certain files
 --- put design on the search page
 --- added else stateent for not found places and added link to google (screenshot provided)

+14/02/2024
++ research on how to fix the pop-up on addplace.php